tmobaird/dv/README.md

 - [x] Release 1
 - [ ] Restructure project directories
 - [ ] Persistent configurations
+    - [x] Dont show completed
-    - [ ] Dont show completed by default
+    - [ ] Default config does not show completed
+    - [ ] Multiple todo lists
     - [ ] Switch ranking to be done through UUID so that indexes can be remove completed indexes
-    - [ ] Multiple todo lists
+    - [ ] Todo groups
 - [ ] Subtodos